-Founded in 2006, Yext offers software as a service that helps their clients manage and monitor their online listings and customer reviews across all relevant databases, from Google Maps to Alexa or Siri.
+Founded in 2006 by Howard Lerman, Yext (NYSE:YEXT) offers software as a service that helps their clients manage and monitor their online listings and customer reviews across all relevant databases, from Google Maps to Alexa or Siri.

 For example, a new car dealership can easily share information such as addresses, phone numbers, and product details to a broad audience by uploading these details on Yext.
 The information is synchronized across a network of third-party apps and websites such as Google Maps, Facebook, and various local directories.
 This helps improve the brand's visibility to online shoppers in search engines.